ahmedmazariML/An-optimal-indulgent-consensus-protocol-with-efficient-communication-complexity/README.md

-# Master 2 final project at the university of Bejaia-Algeria
+# Master 2 final project at the university of Bejaia-Algeria.
+2015

 # An-Optimal-Indulgent-Consensus-Protocol-with-Efficient-Communication-Complexity
 This master thesis in computer science by research in the area of distributed systems and networking presents works and